We are pleased to announce that 8 projects have been awarded funding within our Digital Life Sciences Open Call.

 Brief project summary:

-PDB-REDO provides a computational platform to optimize experimentally obtained biomolecular structures that allow a better understanding of the basic chemistry of life.
-The aim of this project is to deploy the PDB-REDO engine on the cloud to provide a flexible, sustainable and scalable platform for structural biologists.
-The PDB-REDO-cloud will provide ready-to-go experiments for non-expert users, allow expert users to design their high-throughput computational experiments with access to all PDB-REDO features and finally allow Instruct-ERIC facilities to implement PDB-REDO-cloud into custom workflows.
+PDB-REDO provides a computational platform to optimise experimentally obtained biomolecular structures that allow a better understanding of the basic chemistry of life.
+The aim of this project was to provide cloud access to the PDB-REDO engine as a flexible, sustainable and scalable platform for structural biologists.

 RIs involved: